 - We are all deeply concerned about the tragic situation of these days, we are watching news broadcasts with anxiety, and expect peace to be achieved as soon as possible.
 Just like all people, we feel deep sympathy for the victims.

 We adhere to our fundamental principle: science brings nations together.

 JINR professes the value of equality of scientists from all over the world, regardless of their race, gender, religion, citizenship, ethnic origin, and views.
 Our task is to bring new knowledge and our scientific results to the entire world scientific community.
 We build scientific bridges.

-In today’s difficult situation, the main thing for us is to take care of all employees and organise further work of the Institute, where we all work together and support each other.
+In today’s difficult situation, the main thing for us is to take care of all employees and organize further work of the Institute, where we all work together and support each other.

 The Directorate holds regular meetings with national groups.
-All organisational, logistical, and financial issues that arise are being promptly resolved.
-The Directorate guarantees all employees of the Institute safety and working conditions corresponding to the status of an international intergovernmental organisation.
+All organizational, logistical, and financial issues that arise are being promptly resolved.
+The Directorate guarantees all employees of the Institute safety and working conditions corresponding to the status of an international intergovernmental organization.